-A liability insurance policy offers to cover the business owners, professionals, and self-employed people against the cost of compensation claims due to malpractice, injury, or negligence.
-So, what are the different types of liability insurance
+A liability insurance policy offers to cover business owners, professionals, and self-employed people against the cost of compensation claims due to malpractice, injury, or negligence.
+So, let’s discuss what are the different types of liability insurance policies.

 There are different types of liability insurance policies as mentioned below: